weiyuanli788/weiyuanli788/README.md

  About Me
 - 🎓 I am a freshman studying Mathematics at ECNU.
 - 📚 I have taken courses in Discrete Geometry and Finite Group Representation Theory.
-- 🏆 My GPA for these subjects is **A**.
+- 🏆 My GPA for these subjects is A.

 Skills
 - Programming: C++,python,rust
 - Other Interests:tennis ball

+Current address:
+-East China Normal University,

+500 Dongchuan Road, Shanghai 200241, People’s Republic of China

 Goals
 - 🌱 I’m currently learning ODE.
 - 🎯 My goals are to win an award in the National Undergraduate Mathematical Modeling Competition.

  Fun Fact
-- 😄 A fun fact about me is I am an Mongolian grown up in Inner Mongolia.
+- 😄 A fun fact about me is I am an Mongolian grown up in Baotou,Inner Mongolia.